sastoudt/DS421_summerProject/SFEI_chl/README.md

 DISCLAIMER: THIS IS BROKEN ON THE DEPLOYMENT SIDE.
 It is a memory issue, the app works locally.
 I am still trying to slim down the input data to fix this.

+8/24: I still can't get this to run on shiny io.
+The app works fine locally, but crashes with no error messages when deployed.
+I even moved all of the large files to Dropbox to remove the size issues, but to no avail.
+As a last resort, you can now run the app on your own computer, using the following two lines of code.

+library(shiny)

+runGitHub("DS421_summerProject", "sastoudt", subdir = "SFEI_chl/shiny/",launch.browser=T)

+This will launch the app in your browser.
+It will take a little time to load since it is pulling a bunch of files from Dropbox and then processing them.
+There are still some glitches in this version that don't occur in the previous version that runs locally.
+I will focus on working on those next, but everything that does pop up on the Shiny app should be representative.

 ## Week 1 Goals

 - pick promising covariates for "parsimonious" model